 How many connections are there?

-As of July 2019, TCB has begun integrations with current connection requests.
-These requests represent over 2,500 retailer locations, over 55 manufacturers and the majority of clearinghouses and providers.
+As of January 2020, TCB has begun integrations through our retailer accelerator partners.
+These connections represent over 500,000 retail points of distribution.
 We expect an influx on connection requests once the standards and best practices are released and will be adding those connections on a first come, first serve basis.

 Barcode Information and Standards